Go for the Cold: Staying Active Outdoors in Winter

 With the return of winter comes the chance to experience the joy that can come with taking on all the season has to offer.
 Outdoor exercise can be challenging in any season, but winter can make it especially difficult to take that first step out the door.
 But determination, proper planning, and the right gear can keep Mother Nature from stopping you cold.

 Indoor exercise can make the winter seem a lot longer, so a little outdoor exercise can improve your attitude toward winter.
 Here are some tips to help ensure a safe winter workout.

-Closest to the skin should be a thin layer of synthetic microfibers, such as polypropylene or Capilene to help wick sweat away from the body.
+A thin layer of synthetic microfibers, such as polypropylene or Capilene should be close to the skin to help wick sweat away from the body.
 The second layer provides insulation.
 It should assist in wicking moisture as well.

 Carry extra dry clothing to change into in case you stop for a break and you have been sweating.
 Putting on dry clothes before you resume exercising will reduce the risk of hypothermia.

 Though there is not the heat and humidity associated with summer exercise, the cold air is often very dry and robs the body of moisture.
 Frigid winds increase the dehydration factor.
 Carry a water bottle and drink plenty of fluids.
 Drinking during the hour or 2 before exercising is also a good idea.

 It is always important to get enough calories during prolonged exercise.
 It is especially critical in winter when the stress of cold increases how quickly calories are used.
 Consider energy bars or gels.

 Those who take their sport into the backcountry might want to carry a mobile phone in the event of an emergency.
 It is also important to let someone at home know the details of your adventure in advance, especially useful if there is no mobile phone reception.
 If you have the opportunity at the trailhead, it is important to sign in and out so others will know you are out there.

 Trail Running/Snowshoeing TOP